Install JFrog CLI

 jfrog-cli --version

-# Optionally rename to 'jfrog'
+3. Optionally rename the binary to jfrog:

 mv $(go env GOPATH)/bin/jfrog-cli $(go env GOPATH)/bin/jfrog